As of Elementor Pro v2.9, Elementor Pro widgets are not draggable unless your Elementor license has been activated.

 Q: How do I handle development and testing?

-A: As mentioned in this guide, when building a website using a local machine, Elementor Pro doesn’t register as an install, meaning you can install Elementor Pro on your local machine and on your online website at the same time.
-This works on .local, .dev, and .test .
+A: As mentioned in this guide, when building a website using a local machine, Elementor Pro doesn’t register as an install, meaning you can install Elementor Pro on your local machine or staging site and on your online website at the same time.
+This works on .local, .dev, and .test, as well as many other staging domains .
 In this way, you can run staging and development without having to activate a license.

 Q: What happens if my subscription expires?